Doggydoggywhatnow/PersonaliDy/README.md

 ## Installation

-Download PersonaliDy as a zip file, or clone it where you wish, then install npm, open a terminal in the folder for PersonaliDy, and run npm start.
+Download PersonaliDy as a zip file, or clone it where you wish, then install npm itself onto your system. open a terminal in the folder for PersonaliDy, run npm install, and then run npm start.
+This should open up a localhost for you to use PersonaliDy in your browser.

 ## License